-Spring is quickly approaching, so that means it’s time to give your house—including your financial house—a good spring cleaning!
-Getting your finances under control can help set the stage for a more successful time and fewer money worries in 2014.
+Spring is here and it’s time to give your house—including your financial house—a good spring cleaning!
+Getting your finances under control can help set the stage for a more successful time and fewer money worries.

 Cleaning up your finances early in the year will also help you more quickly reach your financial goals—whether you want to save money, budget better, or just become better organized.
 With that in mind, take these seven steps to do some serious financial spring cleaning.